Coronavirus (Covid-19) Planning, Building Control and Land Charges Information

 Planning consultee update

 Receipt of statutory consultee responses.
-We anticipate delays with the receipt of consultation responses, which may result in a delay to a planning application and a request for an extension of time.
+We are experiencing delays with the receipt of consultation responses, which may result in a delay to a planning application and a request for an extension of time.
 The Council may legitimately determine any planning application following the end of the consultation process and will retain full discretion on whether it may be appropriate to determine any particular planning application in the absence of a response from any consultee.

 Consultation with Town and Parish Councils.
 The current consultation arrangements for Town and Parish Councils will remain unchanged.
 We suggest that Town and Parish Councils put procedures in place to consider their responses on planning applications electronically if they are not holding formal meetings.
 This will ensure that applications are not delayed as a result.
-We are aware that some Town and Parish Councils may be choosing to suspend some normal business so please check with your own local council.

 Planning committees and other meetings